istio/istio.io/content/en/docs/setup/upgrade/helm/index.md

         -n istio-ingress
     {{< /text >}}

-1. Verify that you have two versions of `gateway` installed in your cluster:
+1. Verify that you have two versions of `istio-ingress gateway` installed in your cluster:

     {{< text bash >}}
     $ kubectl get pods -L istio.io/rev -n istio-ingress